Persons with a Disability

 What Income is Exempt From Tax?

-The following income is exempt from income tax in the hands of a disabled person provided it is included in the annual tax return:
+The following income is exempt from income tax in the hands of a person with a disability provided it is included in the annual tax return:

-- Form 54 Claims - Income Tax Repayment Claim for the year 2012 (PDF, 461KB) (Incorporating Form 54D - Claim for Repayment of Deposit Interest Retention Tax for the year 2012) - if you are permanently incapacitated or over 65 years you could be entitled to a refund of deposit interest retention tax deducted provided your gross income is exempt from tax or marginally over the exemption limit.
+- Form 54 Claims - Income Tax Repayment Claim for the year 2013 (PDF, 481KB) (Incorporating Form 54D - Claim for Repayment of Deposit Interest Retention Tax for the year 2013) - if you are permanently incapacitated or over 65 years you could be entitled to a refund of deposit interest retention tax deducted provided your gross income is exempt from tax or marginally over the exemption limit.

 - Leasing of Farmland - rent from farmland may be exempt if you are incapacitated or over 55 years of age.